Council for National Academic Awards: Academic dress

-For graduation ceremonies the CNAA had its own academic dress comprising gown, hood and headwear.
-The bachelors’ gown was a black Cambridge pattern worn twelve inches off the ground with sleeves reaching the elbow; the doctors’ and masters’ gowns were a standard black Oxbridge pattern worn eight inches off the ground; PhD gowns had a maroon silk yoke and facings; higher doctorates had a gold-yellow gown with cream brocade facings.
-Hoods were a gold-yellow panama, with a silk lining: turquoise for bachelors’; white for masters’; turquoise with a white facing for a MEng; maroon for a PhD; cream damask for higher doctors.
-Bachelors’ and masters’ wore a black mortar board; PhDs a cloth bonnet with a maroon cord; higher Doctors had a velvet Tudor bonnet with a gold cord.
+For graduation ceremonies, the CNAA had its own academic dress comprising gown, hood and headwear.
+The bachelors' gown was a black Cambridge pattern worn twelve inches off the ground with sleeves reaching the elbow; the doctors' and masters' gowns were a standard black Oxbridge pattern worn eight inches off the ground; PhDs' gowns had a maroon silk yoke and facings; and higher doctorates' gowns had a gold-yellow gown with cream brocade facings.
+Hoods were a gold-yellow Panama, with a silk lining: turquoise for bachelors'; white for masters'; turquoise with a white facing for a MEng; maroon for PhDs'; cream damask for higher doctors'.
+Bachelors' and masters' students wore a black mortar board; PhDs a cloth bonnet with a maroon cord; and higher doctors had a velvet Tudor bonnet with a gold cord.